TejasKathuria/TejasKathuria/README.md

 - 😄 My Pronouns are He/Him
 - ⚡ Fun fact: ...
 -->
 Hey, I'm Tejas!
-My pronouns are He/Him.
+My pronouns are He/Him.I'll post ~~good~~ great things here!
 I live in India.
 I'm currently learning how to program on Python.
 I'm learning code for fun and for creating apps on Android and iOS.
 My dream is to become a successful app developer one day.
 You can reach me via droping a mail on `originaltkt.business@gmail.com` Stay safe and have a nice day!

 ### Languages I use for coding: